 The same complaint from the microfigurines applies here; as much as this set costs, I couldn’t get all of the Avengers?
 Despite those gripes, the Helicarrier remains awesome.
 It has a ton of technic pieces making up the core of the hull and allows for the rotors to be turned smoothly via a crank on the back end.
 There is room to hook up the Lego Power Functions (sold separately) and automate the rotors, we didn’t find that to be worth the trouble, but you might enjoy that feature.
 Even with a few small complaints, this set is fantastic.
 It will be the centerpiece of your display with bright colors and a ton of interactive sections.

-- Features 3 microscale Quinjets, 3 fighter jets, a gasoline truck, 2 forklift trucks, 2 runways, 4 road blockades, armored exterior with translucent elements, detailed interior, plus 12 microfigures (Nick Fury, Hawkeye, Captain America, Iron Man and 8 SHIELD agents)
+- 3 microscale Quinjets, 3 fighter jets, gasoline truck, 2 forklift trucks, 2 runways, 4 road blockades, armored exterior with translucent elements, detailed interior, 12 decorated microfigures, and collector info plaque!

 This is a great entry in the UCS line and a great example of what the line does well.
 The Snowspeeder is taken from The Empire Strikes back, it’s a no frills ship but still looks very cool.
 The UCS representation does a fantastic job of depicting the details on the ship.
 You get the iconic color scheme, detailed gunners, movable airbreaks, and a great cockpit.